A common complaint among owners of lawnmowers is about too much oil in lawnmower.

 How to rescue the situation

 The immediate remedy is to drain the excess oil from the mower.
+Have a look at the best oil drain pans available in the market today.

 The good news is that you don’t need to hire a professional for this task except where your mower is already in a bad state.